Hamdan International Photography Award

-Hamdan International Photography Award (HIPA) is an international photography award, founded in 2011 under the patronage of the crown prince of Dubai, Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum.
+The Hamdan International Photography Award (HIPA) is the most lucrative international photography award, founded in 2011 under the patronage of the crown prince of Dubai, Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum.
+Each year features a new season theme, along with three to four competition categories that recognize a variety of styles and photographers.

-The annual total prize money is $400,000 US dollars (up from $389,000 in 2013).
-The award is open to anyone.
-In its first year (2011/2012), 5600 photographers were involved from 99 countries; in its second year (2012/2013), 19,000 thousand people from 121 countries were involved.
+Submissions close in late May, with winners usually announced in November.
+As of 2026, the total prize pool totals $1,000,000 US dollars (up from $389,000 in 2013).
+The season grand prize for 2026 is $200,000.
+The HIPA award is open to anyone from any country, and has no entry fee to participate.
+In its first year (2011/2012), 5,600 photographers were involved from 99 countries; in its second year (2012/2013), 19,000 photographers from 121 countries were involved.
+Most recently, more than 87,000 photographs submitted by over 50,000 photographers were evaluated.
+Beginning in 2013, HIPA also began to feature two special awards that participants may only enter by invitation.
+The most recent categories were The Photography Appreciation Award and The Photography Content Creator Award.

+As of their 13th season, HIPA also recognizes a HIPA Photographer of the Year, honoring a photographer who had made significant achievements over a 12 month period.